omicsEye/omeClust/README.md

 *   This file has a
 *   ###

-# Guides to mclustviz for visuzlaization #
+# Guides to omeClustviz for visuzlaization #

 * **Basic usage:** `$ omeClustviz /path-to-mclust-output/adist.txt /path-to-mclust-output/clusters.txt --metadata metadata.txt --shapeby meta1 -o /path-to-mclust-output/`